-OBJECTIVE Create opportunities for the community to engage in a lifelong love of reading, learning and creative experiences.
+Create opportunities for the community to engage in a lifelong love of reading, learning and creative experiences.

-TARGET: At least 10% annual increase in combined library loans (physical and online).
+At least 10% annual increase in combined library loans (physical and online).

-- STATUS/KPI: In Progress.
-Library loans for the quarter, both physical items and digital resources is 222,063 - COMMENT: Physical loans for the quarter: 182,166.
-Digital loans: 39,897.
-A new board games collection and STEM loans kit collection has been introduced for loan at Ngutungka West Lakes, and the 34 items in the Make Bake Decorate (Cooking equipment) loanable collection has continued to be popular with 186 loans since this was launched in late April 2022. - TARGET:At least 10% annual increase in library and community centre program participation.
+In Progress.
+Library loans for the quarter, both physical items and digital resources is 233,041

+Physical loans for the quarter: 188,738.
+Digital loans: 44303.

+A new Make Bake Decorate (Cooking equipment) loanable collection has been added to Civic library at Woodville this is due to the popularity of the collection at Ngutungka West Lakes.
+During this quarter a Binge box collection has been added to Findon Library.

+At least 10% annual increase in library and community centre program participation.

-STATUS/KPI: In Progress.
-15,371 program participants across libraries and community centres.
+In Progress. --- program participants across libraries and community centres.